Adsyarif/luxelend-client-side/README.md

 - Homepage = "/"
   ![Home Page](./src/assets/doc/homePage.png)
-  Usage: Explore featured items and navigate through different sections of the platform such as banner, product links and search feature (to be implement)
+  **Usage**: Explore featured items and navigate through different sections of the platform such as banner, product links and search feature (to be implement)

 - Category Page = "/category"
   ![Category Page](./src/assets/doc/categoryPage.png)
-  Usage: Browse items based on specific categories divided based on the gender and user can choose what kind of categories they looking for.
+  **Usage**: Browse items based on specific categories divided based on the gender and user can choose what kind of categories they looking for.

 - Results page (Based on gender and categories)

   - "/:gender" , example : "/men" or "/women"
   - "/:category/:gender", example : "tops/women"
     ![Results Page](./src/assets/doc/resultsPage.png)
-  Usage: After choosing which gender are they, user can manually filter spesific things for instance: Filter base on size, color and etc. (Read feature section)
+  **Usage**: After choosing which gender are they, user can manually filter spesific things for instance: Filter base on size, color and etc. (Read feature section)

 - Product detail page : "/productDetail/:product_id" , example : "productDetail/35"
   ![Product Detail Page](./src/assets/doc/productDetailPage.png)